 There are two parts of the circuit.
-That running from the panels to the MPPT, marked with the black arrow above, and we have determined that the maximum allowed voltage there is 150 volts.
+That running from the panels to the MPPT, marked with the black arrow above, and we have determined that the maximum allowed voltage is 150 volts according to the manufacturer.

 But there's another part of the circuit.
-That between the battery or batteries and the inverter, marked with the red arrow in the circuit above.
-Here the currents start to get really high, and the current squared losses even more so.
+That between the batteries and the inverter, marked with the red arrow in the diagram above.
+Here the currents start to get really high, and the amps squared losses even more so.